molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 * [Terminology of MOLGENIS](#terminology) Add more terms in to terminology table
 * M3891 new story, Entity and Entity are not the same
 * [End note](#end-note) add in the future: "If you have questions, or if you are interested in having a server hosted by us, contact <name_here> <insert_email_here>"
+* [Trying out MOLGENIS](#trying-out-molgenis) We want to write a more easy way of getting MOLGENIS running locally.
+The MOLGENIS-cargo pom that Fleur made is a good example.
+It removes the apache-tomcat installation step.
+Sending people to the demo server is a good option as well but if we provide some example data then people will run into the "This entity already exists" errors.
+Need to think this through a bit more, but for now this section contains a more technical installation guide.

 # <a name="top"></a> MOLGENIS v1.12 user documentation